marksidell/wordclock/docs/steps.md

 10. Glue the top and bottom PCBs to the back panel.
 Use four drops of medium-vicosity superglue, at points where there are no PCB through-holes.
 Secure with four small clamps.

+10. Secure the three-wire jumper cable to the bottom PCB with a dab of hot glue.

 10. Cut the four-wire level converter jumper cable.
 155 mm.
 Solder it to the level converter.